-Based on an article by Matt Schur from the AMT Pulse, Summer 2020.
+Based on an article by Matt Schur from the AMT Pulse, Spring 2021.

 Throughout 2020, as the pandemic raged, rapid telehealth adoption was simply a matter of necessity.
 We needed to protect vulnerable frontline healthcare workers, so they could continue to care for patients, conserve personal protective equipment and minimize exposure at healthcare facilities.
 For those unfortunate enough to suffer dire complications from COVID-19, remote video calls provided a glimmer of hope and connection amid isolation.